 When Beth returned home and recalled the many great conversations they had had I remember thinking what a great way to connect with your customers, learn more about how you can improve products, and hopefully strengthen the brand for that customer and future customers.
 She also told me that Sarah and her team have done similar “insights” trips focused on hiking customers.
-They hiked part of the Appalachian Trail and conducting interviews with hikers along the way.
+They hiked part of the Appalachian Trail and conducted interviews with hikers along the way.
 How cool is that?

 I never even knew something like this existed!
 It makes sense that it would.
 It’s the followup you need to have with existing users to ensure that the experiences you’re creating keep improving.